Toronto City Hall: Design competition

 Led by Mayor Nathan Phillips, the Toronto City Council decided in 1956 to hold an international competition to choose the new design under terms created by the International Union of Architects.
 This caused some controversy as some felt a Canadian should do the work.
 The Ontario Association of Architects (OAA) was persuaded successfully to allow an international competition, its first, as long as international architects paired with a local architect.
 Planning Commissioner Matthew Lawson and advisor Eric Arthur, a University of Toronto architecture professor, selected a five-person panel of judges from international architecture experts.
-The jury included architects Canadian Charles E. "Ned" Pratt, Italian Ernesto Nathan Rogers, American Eero Saarinen, and British-Canadian Gordon Stephenson, plus Briton planner William Holford.
+The jury included architects Canadian Charles E. "Ned" Pratt, Italian Ernesto Nathan Rogers, Finnish-American Eero Saarinen, and British-Canadian Gordon Stephenson, plus Briton planner William Holford.
 One of the conditions was a $5 entry fee; however, Arthur did not specify Canadian funds.
 Arthur would receive pesos, pesetas, kroner, marks, and many other currencies, along with books worth more than $5, all of which were returned to failed entrants.
 One entrant offered a free vacation in Hungary.